-I didn’t know that he would be the one by my side through three excruciating pregnancies that left me bedridden for months on end.
+I didn’t know that he would be the one by my side through a miscarriage and three excruciating pregnancies that left me sick and bedridden for months on end.

-I didn’t know that we would travel the world together.
+I didn’t know that we would have adventures across the world together.

 I didn’t know that he would be the one supporting me through every crazy idea I’ve ever had.

 I didn’t know that he would still be my best friend 32 years later.